MaudGes/Aloe_Project/README.md

 # Aloe_Project

-This is the 2 weeks real world project realised to validate the data analysis bootcamp.
+This is a personal project made for a friend.
 To be able to publicly show this data.
 Everything has been anonymized.
-The data used here also stop at the end of August 2022 to avoid giving the latest information.
+The data used here also stops at the end of August 2022 to avoid giving the latest information.

 The company is a young company that manufactures and sells pharmaceutical products made with Aloe Vera to pharmacies in France.